(Un)conditional Openness: Towards a Neochartalist Theory of Money and Trust

 Manuscripts should be submitted via email to journal@moneyontheleft.org, and should be accompanied by a note to the editors that clearly indicates that the manuscript (1) is not currently under review with another journal; and (2) has not been published elsewhere.

-Money on the Left will be published under a Creative Commons license.
-Authors retain fully copyright ownership of work published in the Money on the Left journal.
+Money on the Left is published under a Creative Commons license.
+Authors retain full copyright ownership of work published in the Money on the Left journal.